sdil/personal-blog/content/blog/10-intro-rabbitmq.md

 ---
-title: An Introduction to Message Queues With RabbitMQ and Python
+title: "An Introduction to Message Queues With RabbitMQ and Python"
 date: 2020-02-21
+slug: "intro-rabbitmq"
+description: "An Introduction to Message Queues With RabbitMQ and Python"
+keywords: ["Python", "Programming", "Message Queue"]
+draft: false
-tags:
+tags: ["Python", "Programming", "Message Queue"]
-  - Python
-  - Message Queue
+math: false
+toc: true
 ---

 ## What Is a Message Queue in the First Place?